Clarity-Digital-Twin/SeizureTransformer/docs/implementation/NEDC_INTEGRATION_STATUS.md

 # 📊 NEDC INTEGRATION STATUS
 Status: Archived — historical notes.
 See NEDC_INTEGRATION_PLAN.md and OPERATIONAL_TUNING_PLAN.md for current process and commands.

+Important: Legacy numbers in this file may reflect a non‑standard merge_gap post‑processing that artificially reduced FA by ~4×.
+For current, verified results (no merge), see SINGLE_SOURCE_OF_TRUTH.md and MERGE_GAP_POLICY.md.
+Do not use any “recommended” merge_gap values from this page.
 ## Quick Status Dashboard

 **Last Updated**: 2025-09-13 12:40